ODM2/ODM2/doc/ODM2Docs/core_people.md

 ODM2 Core: People
 =================

 **People** are included in ODM2 so that observations and other types of **Actions** can be affiliated with the individual People that perform them.
-People are represented by thier first, middle, and last names.
+People are represented by their first, middle, and last names.
 People are linked to **Organizations** using the **Affiliations** entity.
 People can be affiliated with one or more Organizations, but a person does not have to be affiliated with an Organization to perform an Action.
 However, all Actions must be performed by at least one person.
 The following describe how a Person is affiliated with an Action:

 ### In the Case that a Person is a Member of an Organization ###
 1. A person is created in the **People** entity.